 The study found there was a similar reduction in blood pressure in the Veratrum viride group as the Atenolol group.

-The Veratrum viride group had a similiar reduction in blood pressure to the Atenolol group but avoided the potential side-effects of the allopathic drug.
+The Veratrum viride treatment was a safer option in which participants avoided the potential side-effects of the Atenolol.

 The researchers suggest that short-term treatment of hypertension with Veratrum viride is a viable option either prior or concurrent with individualised homeopathic treatment.